According to Wikipedia, extensive reading is:

 Paul Nation is the guy who popularized extensive reading for language acquisition.
 Find out some of his thoughts about using it to learn new vocabulary.

-Did you like this Extensive Reading Tip?
+Did you like this Reading for ESL Adults Tip?

 - Amazon Kindle Edition

 If you liked this tip about extensive reading for English language learners, then you’ll need to check out Study Tips to Learn English Faster: Become Fluent Quickly and Easily.
 There are 200+ ideas for how you can learn English quickly and easily.